Honors College Academics

 Pre-Professional and Joint Degree Programs

 Honors College students are able to complete double majors and pre-professional programs including three-year joint programs with distinguished partner institutions.
 Giving you all the benefits of an Adelphi education, with a direct path to a prestigious graduate program.
-Learn more about Pre-Professional and Joint Degree Programs and prepare for your future.

-National Scholarships & Fellowships
+National Scholarships and Fellowships

 Learn about highly competitive awards that can provide opportunities and support during your studies.